 There are strict time limits, legal requirements, and detailed arguments to be made after being charged with a criminal offence.
 The most important thing you can do to pursue your best interests is to fully understand the charges you are accused of, the implications of these charges, and your potential plea options.

-You can count on a professionally trained criminal lawyer Brisbane to represent your best interests and help clarify your options moving forward.
+You can count on a professionally trained criminal lawyer Brisbane & Gold Coast to represent your best interests and help clarify your options moving forward.
 Hannay Lawyers are specialists in criminal matters so contact us today on (07) 3184 2323.